corywebbmedia/com_cw_quickblocks/readme.md

 If you want to override the default layout, you have to create a template override as follows:

-1. Copy `/components/com_cw_quickblocks/views/blocks/tmpl/default.php to /templates/{YOUR_TEMPLATE}/html/com_cw_quickblocks/blocks/default.php`
+1. Copy `/components/com_cw_quickblocks/views/blocks/tmpl/default.php` to `/templates/{YOUR_TEMPLATE}/html/com_cw_quickblocks/blocks/default.php`
 2. Modify as needed

-_Note: If you want to have multiple template overrides, you can create multiple copies of default.php, but give it different names.
+_Note: If you want to have multiple template overrides, you can create multiple copies of `default.php`, but give it different names.
 Each new override will be available in as an option in the Template Override parameter in the menu item._

 ### CW Quick Blocks Module